 The Last Supper

 If you find yourself in Milan, the most touristy thing to do is visiting the Last Supper at Santa Maria delle Grazie.
 We were there on a Monday, which is the one day of the week that it’s closed!
-We wanted to go Tuesday morning before our flight, but for some reason we couldn’t find morning tickets anywhere, despite trying to book a few months out!
-You can either buy tickets directly for 10 euros and a 2 euro reservation fee, or book a tour that offers entrance to the Last Supper.
-Tours will cost you more, but the generally include a city tour or some other component.
+We wanted to go Tuesday morning before our flight, but for some reason, we couldn’t find morning tickets anywhere, despite trying to book a few months out!
+You can either buy tickets directly for 10 euros and a two euro reservation fee, or book a tour that offers entrance to the Last Supper.
+Tours will cost you more, but they generally include a city tour or some other component.
 If you want to save money by booking directly, be sure to book early as tickets are gone almost immediately when they are released.
 Guess I’ll just have to come back to Milan and see it another time!

 Galleria Vittorio Emanuele II

 After checking into the Park Hyatt Milan, we checked out the Galleria Vittorio Emanuele II, the world’s oldest shopping mall.
-The galleria was opened in 1877 and is known for it’s beautiful architecture.
+The galleria was opened in 1877 and is known for its beautiful architecture.
 Even if you aren’t looking to shop at Versace or Prada, it’s worth walking through to check out the glass dome.